SageThrower/pamatic/README.md

 <h1>Pamatic</h1>
-Pamatic is an easy to understand and to use Fawe api to paste schematics
+Pamatic is an easy to understand and to use Fawe api to paste schematics<br /><br />

-I made this because i found the Fawe api very clunky and i wasted about a day trying to paste a single schematic and then relighting it afterwards
+I made this because i found the Fawe api very clunky and i wasted about a day trying to paste a single schematic and then relighting it afterwards<br /><br />
 If you want to use this then go ahead, it probably wont work in the next fawe version but... :)

 <h2>Usage</h2>
-There are no maven/gradle repos, import it statically.
+There are no maven/gradle repos, import it statically.<br /><br />
 If you are using maven here is the dependency if you do not know how to import them statically
 ```
 <dependency>